RH3D/E3NG_docs/faq.md

 <details>
     <summary><h4 style="display:inline-block;margin-left:1.5em"> HOW MUCH DOES THE CONVERSION COST? </h4></summary>
 <p>This is highly dependent on the choices you make during the printer configuration and build.
 For the best idea, it is recommend to open the <a href="https://rh3d.xyz/configure.html">CONFIGURATOR</a> and set your preferred setup, it will automatically calculate the estimated price.</p>
+<p> For the cheapest setup, the conversion price with BOM recommended parts can be around $ 240 (not incl. the filament price and the base printer).</p>
 </details>

 <details>